 To ensure your Echeveria Black Prince remains happy and hydrated, follow these watering tips:

 The golden rule of succulent care: Don't overwater!
 This is crucial.
-Overwatering can lead to root rot and a sad, soggy succulent.
+Overwater can lead to root rot and a sad, soggy succulent.
 So, let the top inch or so of the soil dry out completely before reaching for that watering can.
+Click here to learn how to save overwatered succulents.

 Keep an eye on humidity levels: While Echeveria Black Prince can tolerate moderate humidity, providing good airflow around the plant is best.
 Avoid placing it in excessively humid environments or near moisture sources such as bathrooms or kitchen sinks.